hydro2111/Fake-Product-Reviews-Detection/README.md

-# AI-Based Product Review Detection System
+# ReviewGuard: An AI-Based System for Detecting Fake Product Reviews Using Machine Learning

 A machine learning-powered web application that detects fake reviews and analyzes sentiment using multiple AI models.